Florida Appellate Practice and Advocacy Eight Edition

 Dupree v.
 Younger, U. S. , 143 S. Ct.
 1382, 215 L. Ed.
 2d 636 (2023), holds a post-trial motion under Rule 50 is not required to preserve for appellate review a purely legal issue resolved at summary judgment.

-§4.4 Effective January 1, 2021, Rule 9.110(d) is amended to require the notice of appeal indicate the pendency of any motion postponing rendition under Rule 9.020(h).
+§4.4 Rule 9.110(d) now requires the notice of appeal indicate the pendency of any motion postponing rendition under Rule 9.020(h).
 It also requires that within ten days of either withdrawal of such a motion or rendition of the order being appealed, the appellant shall file a notice indicating the withdrawal or a conformed copy of the signed, written order disposing of the motion.
 The intent is to discourage filing notices of appeal before rendition of the order being appealed.

 §4.5 Beware that the Third District has taken a narrower view that an earlier order must be listed in the notice or sufficiently related to the order named.
 See Saka v.
 Saka, 831 So.
 2d 709 (Fla.
 3d DCA 2002).